Skip to Content

 2. It Will Be on Public Land in Arizona

-Skooliepalooza 2024 will pop up somewhere on public land in Arizona.
-That’s how they keep the non-event completely free!
+In the past, Skooliepalooza will pop up somewhere on public land in Arizona.
+That’s how they kept the non-event completely free!

 🌵 Arizona has 3 main types of free public land: Bureau of Land Management (BLM), Arizona State Trust Land, and Forest Service land (FS).
 Since the event needs to have relatively warm weather, it will occur on either BLM or State Trust land.